-“I let Mother Nature take its course over 17, 18 months,” he
+“I let Mother Nature take its course over 17, 18 months,” he says.

-Chardonnays so far from the Okanagan.
+The resulting wines are among the most sophisticated Chardonnays so far from the Okanagan.
 They are intense in flavour and terroir characters, with the acidity and structure reminiscent of great

 age-worthy wines clearly raise the bar for Canadian Chardonnay, and for other